About child and family health nurses

 - family planning (not all states and territories).

-If your child needs extra or specialised help, your child and family health nurse can refer you to other health professionals or services, like speech pathologists, physiotherapists or paediatricians.
+If your child needs extra or specialised help, your child and family health nurse can refer you to other health professionals or services, like speech pathologists, physiotherapists, paediatricians and some early parenting centres.
 This means you and your baby will get help early.
+Some of these referrals will need to go through your GP.

-Child and family health nurses often hold parent education groups to help you meet other parents in your local area, and to give you health information and support for raising your child.
-They can also put you in touch with parent groups in your area.
+Child and family health nurses often hold parents groups.
+These groups help you meet other parents in your local area and give you health information and support for raising your child.

 Seeing a child and family health nurse: what to expect